MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 2. On the *Register an application* page:
    - Specify a **Name for the app registration
    - Select **Account in this organizational directory only (*YOUR_TENANT_NAME only - Single tenant*)**.
    - A *Redirect URI* doesn't need to be provided at this time.
-One will be created automatically during a later step.
+One is created automatically during a later step.

    Select **Register** button to complete the registration and opens an *Overview* page for the app registration.